GreptimeTeam/docs/docs/contributor-guide/flownode/arrangement.md

+---
+description: Details on the arrangement component in Flownode, which stores state and update streams for querying and updating.
+---

 # Arrangement

 Arrangement stores the state in the dataflow's process.
 It stores the streams of update flows for further querying and updating.